metamuffin/MetaBot/README.md

 It is written in TypeScript, so it can be used with Javascript too.
 *This Framework is not Finished yet so it could be instable*

+## Features

+- Command/Handler structure with modules
+- JSON-Database
+- Translation and Multi-Language support (If somebody was to translate it)
+- Permission management
+- Argument parsing with multiple data-types

 ## Installation

 Download the repo and add your code to the source.